 Summer is officially here, but that doesn’t mean that the learning stops in preschool!
-Help your kindergarten-bound little one be prepared for this fall with these summer themed beginning sound activities!
+Help your kindergarten-bound little one be prepared for this fall with these summer themed letter recognition games and beginning sound activities that will pair perfectly with your preschool phonics lesson plans!

 Initial sounds are the first sound in a word.
 They are also referred to as beginning sounds.
 When students understand that words are made up of sounds, they’re able to transfer this knowledge into their reading and writing and even learning sight words.